 A: There could be many things happening, not all of which are bad.
 Here are some questions to ask yourself:

 1) Is it less than 5 days into the process?
 If so, continue to feed the starter every twelve hours and give the yeast a bit more time to develop.

 2) Did you use non-organic cabbage?
 If so, and it is beyond the 5 days in #1, then I would recommend throwing out the whole thing and starting again with organic cabbage.
 Depending on how many chemicals have been used on the non-organic cabbage, you may have gotten a head that has no yeasts and bacteria.

 3) Did you use organic cabbage but scrubbed it clean?
 If so, you might have scrubbed off the white yeast that is the thing that starts the process.
 Start again and this time, use leaves that are rinsed but not scrubbed.

 4) Did you use regular tap water?
 If so, start again and use filtered water.
-Depending on what’s in your tap water (e.g., chlorine), the yeasts and bacteria may have been killed off.
-You can also put out a cup of water uncovered on the counter for 24 hours to allow the chlorine to evaporate out of the water.
+Depending on what’s in your tap water (e.g., chlorine, chloramine), the yeasts and bacteria may have been killed off.
+Depending on how your area chlorinates its water, you can also try setting out a cup of water uncovered on the counter for 24 hours to allow the chlorine to evaporate out of the water.
+If your system uses something other than chlorine in its water, this sitting out process might not work (thank you to Tim McCormack for info on this).
 Then you can use this water for your starter.
 But you will have to repeat the evaporation process for all the water you add to your starter.